 What is the digestive system?

 There are 7 main organs in the digestive system–the mouth, esophagus, stomach, small intestine, large intestine, rectum and anus.
-From the mouth to the anus, all these organs are linked together by a twisting and tangled tube made of soft tissue and muscle.
+From the mouth to the anus, all these organs are linked together by a twisting and tangled tube composed of soft tissue and muscle.
 This tube is called the alimentary canal or the gastrointestinal tract (the GI tract for short), but it is most commonly known as the gut.

-These 7 organs get some help from 3 additional glands–the liver, pancreas, gallbladder–each of which contains glands that secrete chemicals and help digestion occur.
+These 7 organs get some help from 3 additional glands–the liver, pancreas, and gallbladder–each of which contains glands that secrete chemicals and help digestion occur.

 The Mouth – Making a bolus

 The process of digestion begins before you’ve even put the food in your mouth.
 Upon seeing, smelling or even thinking about lunchtime, your brain will begin preparing your gut for the food.
 Your mouth will become flooded by saliva in anticipation of the meal, and your stomach will prepare its arsenal of digestive juices.

 However, once you take a bite of your food, that’s when the action really begins.
 The teeth work hard to tear and grind, breaking down food into increasingly smaller pieces.

 This is referred to as mechanical digestion—physically crushing food into smaller chunks.

 At the same time, salivary glands present in our mouth secrete saliva—a watery liquid containing a host of enzymes.
 Enzymes are proteins that speed up a given reaction.
 The saliva contains amylase, which breaks down carbohydrates, as well as lingual lipase, which goes to work on fats.

 The combination of chewing and saliva turn the food in our mouths into a pasty ball called the bolus.
 We swallow the bolus, which travels down our food pipe, or esophagus, to the pouch of acid we know as our stomach.